West Palm Beach RICO & Racketeering Lawyer

 - Corruption by public officials

 - Organized schemes to defraud

 To analyze a RICO criminal charge, law enforcement agents must investigate and establish the core factual issue: whether the accused was part of an enterprise or organization that has engaged in a pattern of racketeering activity within a ten-year period.
-A pattern of racketeering activity means the commission of at least two "predicate acts," including mail, wire fraud or other scams.
+A pattern of racketeering activity means the commission of at least two “predicate acts,” including mail, wire fraud or other scams.
 Florida federal RICO law applies to federal RICO and racketeering crimes, but the state also has its own version of RICO with similar provisions.
-Hiring experienced representation Perlet, Shiner, Melchiorre & Walsh, P.A. ensures that West Palm Beach criminal defense lawyers who have intimate knowledge of the law will provide you with the best possible defense.
+Hiring experienced representation Perlet, Shiner, Melchiorre & Walsh, P.A. ensures that West Palm Beach criminal defense attorneys who have intimate knowledge of the law will provide you with the best possible defense.

 Understanding How RICO Is Used

 Florida Federal RICO lawyers know the ins and outs of racketeering laws, which exist to fight drug cartels, gangs, and other forms of organized criminal activity.
 But, they also have been used in surprising contexts.
 For example, some of the recent suits against British Petroleum are being brought under RICO, accusing the oil giant of creating a “pretense” of the safety of its operations over an extended period of time.
 Ironically, the law has even been applied to government entities.
 In 1984, the Key West Police Department was declared a RICO enterprise for participating in cocaine smuggling.